Data Labeling

 type=str,

-help='Path to first dataframe')
+help='Path to the first dataframe (CSV).'

 required=True,